Carole James: Leadership controversy and resignation

-On December 1, 2010, Jenny Kwan, a prominent party member, released a statement to the media criticizing James' leadership of the New Democratic Party, and calling for an immediate leadership convention.
+On December 1, 2010, Jenny Kwan, a prominent party member, released a statement to the media criticizing James's leadership of the New Democratic Party, and calling for an immediate leadership convention.
 In response to Kwan's statement, James called an emergency caucus session to address opposition to her continued leadership.
 While the session was meant to take place on December 5, it was later postponed so that private discussions could take place with a group of thirteen caucus members opposed to James' continued leadership.

 On short notice on December 6, James announced she would resign the party's leadership.
 She continued in the position, however, until Dawn Black was chosen to act as Interim Leader.

 James served as opposition Critic for Children and Family Development under her successor, Adrian Dix.
 She was promoted to the Finance portfolio under John Horgan, and was also named deputy leader of the BC NDP and hence Deputy Leader of the Opposition.